Steven-ODell/Small-Coding-Parser/README.md

 **Parser** — recursive descent parser that consumes the token stream and builds an Abstract Syntax Tree.
 Implements full operator precedence via a three-level function chain (`check_expression` → `check_term` → `check_factor`).

 **Evaluator** — walks the AST and executes the program.
-Variable storage, scoped function execution, conditional branching.
+Manages a scoped variable stack, function execution with argument binding, return values, and conditional branching.

 ## Language Features